-The Board is committed to effective corporate governance, not just as a set of guidelines, but as a real basis for providing internal controls that will deliver long‑term value and meet stakeholder expectations around leadership and oversight.
-Since IPO in December 2019, the Company has applied the QCA Code which serves to mitigate and minimise risk and add value to our business.
+The Group Board places a high priority on effective corporate governance.
+We see principles of good governance not just as a set of guidelines, but as a way of establishing our credibility and accountability.
+This makes us a better business with strong internal controls that deliver medium to long‑term value, whilst meeting stakeholder expectations around leadership and oversight.
+In adhering to these principles, the Company has applied the Corporate Governance Code for Small and Mid-Size Quoted Companies 2018 published by the Quoted Companies Alliance (the ‘QCA Code’) which serves to mitigate and minimise risk and add value to our businesses.